Account Set Up

 - Password: SJSUOne Password (the same one you use to access Canvas)

-2. In the left menu, select
+2. Select Profile from the left

 Note: Because the personal room is always accessible with the same meeting ID and personal link, it should not be used for back-to-back meetings or people you do not meet with regularly.
 Once a participant has the link to your PMI, they can join it any time the meeting is in use, unless you lock the meeting or use the Waiting Roomfeature to admit participants individually.